(EEOC Public Portal)

 - Age Discrimination in Employment Act of 1967 (29 U.S.C. s.
 621).

 - The ADEA prohibits discrimination on the basis of age (over the age of 40).
 It also prohibits retaliation against employees who oppose such discrimination.
+It applies to employers with 20 or more employees.
 The U.S. Supreme Court held that federal-sector plaintiffs in age discrimination cases brought under the ADEA need not show that negative considerations of age was a "but for" cause of an adverse employment action, but only that age was a motivating factor.
 Babb v.
 Wilkie , 589 U.S. __ , 140 S.Ct.
 1168 (2020).

 - Under the Older Workers Benefit Protection Act of 1990, the ADEA was amended (29 U.S.C. s.
-626(f)) to provide that for waivers of any ADEA rights or claims to be valid (1) the waiver between the individual and the employer must be written in a manner to be understood by an average individual, (2) the waiver must refer to rights or claims under the ADEA, (3) the waiver does not apply to rights or claims arising after the waiver is executed, (4) the waiver is in exchange for consideration in addition to anything to which the individual is already entitled, (5) the individual is advised to consult with an attorney, (6) the individual is given at least 21 days to consider the agreement or 45 days if the waiver is requested in connection with a termination program offered to a group or class of employees, (7) the agreement provides that for a period of at least 7 days following its execution, the individual may revoke the agreement and the agreement does not become effective until the revocation period has expired, and (8) if the waiver is requested in connection with a termination program, the employer informs the individual in writing of (a) any class, unit or group of individuals covered by such program and all eligibility factors and (b) the job titles and ages of all individuals eligible or selected for the program and the ages of all individuals in the same job classification or organizational unit who are are not eligible or selected for the program.
+626(f)) to provide that for waivers of any ADEA rights or claims to be valid (1) the waiver between the individual and the employer must be written in a manner to be understood by an average individual, (2) the waiver must refer to rights or claims under the ADEA, (3) the waiver does not apply to rights or claims arising after the waiver is executed, (4) the waiver is in exchange for consideration in addition to anything to which the individual is already entitled, (5) the individual is advised to consult with an attorney, (6) the individual is given at least 21 days to consider the agreement or 45 days if the waiver is requested in connection with a termination program offered to a group or class of employees, (7) the agreement provides that for a period of at least 7 days following its execution, the individual may revoke the agreement and the agreement does not become effective until the revocation period has expired, and (8) if the waiver is requested in connection with a termination program, the employer informs the individual in writing of (a) any class, unit or group of individuals covered by such program, any eligibility factors for such program, and any applicable time limits for such program, and (b) the job titles and ages of all individuals eligible or selected for the program and the ages of all individuals in the same job classification or organizational unit who are are not eligible or selected for the program.

 - Americans with Disabilities Act of 1990 (42 U.S.C. s.
 12101).

-- The ADA prohibits discrimination on the basis of mental or physical handicap or perceived mental or physical handicap.
+- The ADA prohibits discrimination on the basis of mental or physical disability or perceived mental or physical disability.
+A "disability" means with respect to an individual (A) a physical or mental impairment that substantially limits one or more major life activities, (B) a record of such impairment, or (C) being regarded as having such an impairment.
 It also prohibits retaliation against employees who oppose such discrimination.
-The ADA covers employers with 15 or more employees, including state and local governments.
+It applies to employers with 15 or more employees, including state and local governments.
 In Lopez-Lopez v.
 The Robinson School, 958 F.3d 39 (1st Cir.
 2020), the First Circuit Court of Appeals held that an employer's driving an employee to a psychiatric facility and obtaining a court order to have her involuntarily evaluated was not discrimination or retaliation under the ADA.
 Employers may take steps to ensure that employees are mentally fit to perform work so long as there is a legitimate business necessity for doing so.
 In Burnett v.
 Ocean Properties, Ltd., et al., 987 F.3d 57 (1st Cir.
 2021), the First Circuit Court of Appeals applied the integrated-enterprise test: (i) 'centralized control over labor relations'; (ii) 'interrelation between operations'; (iii) 'common management'; and (iv) 'common ownership)'" to determine that the two defendant companies were a single employer.
 The Court noted that under the ADA a reasonable accommodation "may include . . . making existing facilities used by employees readily accessible to and usable by individuals with disabilities."
 Finally, the Court upheld the jury's award of punitive damages, finding that there was sufficient evidence that the defendants had acted with reckless indifference to plaintiff's rights because they had failed to follow up with him regarding his accommodation request on three occasions.
+In O'Rourke v.
+Tiffany and Co., 988 F.3d 23 (1st Cir.
+2021), the plaintiff claimed that her former employer retaliated against her for exercising her rights under the Family and Medical Leave Act (FMLA) and discriminated against her on the basis of a disability in violation of the Americans with Disabilities Act (ADA), when it eliminated her position.
+The First Circuit concluded that the employee failed to present any evidence that her employer's decision to eliminate her position was motivated by the requisite discriminatory or retaliatory intent necessary to pursue such claims.
+The Court reasoned that discriminatory or retaliatory intent on the part of the plaintiff's employer could not be derived from mere fact that it consulted with counsel before eliminating her position.

 - Rehabilitation Act of 1973 (29 U.S.C. s.
 794).

-- This Act prohibits discrimination on the basis of mental or physical handicap or perceived mental or physical handicap.
+- This Act prohibits discrimination on the basis of mental or physical disability or perceived mental or physical disability by federal agencies, federal contractors and receipients of federal funding.
 It also prohibits retaliation against employees who oppose such discrimination.

 - Equal Pay Act (29 U.S.C. s.
 206(d)).